mjmahone/graphql-spec/spec/Section 2 -- Language.md

 In this case the `user` will have a larger `profilePic` than those found in the list of `friends`.

-A fragment argument is scoped to the fragment that defines it.
-Fragment arguments are allowed to shadow operation variables.
+A fragment-defined variable is scoped to the fragment that defines it.
+Fragment-defined variables are allowed to shadow operation-defined variables.

 ```graphql example
 query withShadowedVariables($size: Int) {